 Following on from Pt 1…

-After taking a breather in Simiatug (and declining a feast of freshly plucked guinea pig), it was time to move on again.
-I was pointed towards a dirt road that zig-zagged up a pass to Volcan Chimborazo, and on to Riobamba.
-But I decided to check out Salinas first – famed as it is for its impressive collection of co-ops, including a cheesemaker.
-The renowned chocolatiers probably had something to do with it too…
+Declining a feast of freshly plucked guinea pig in Simiatug, it was time to move on again.
+My original plan involved following a dirt road that zig-zagged up and over a pass towards Volcan Chimborazo, and eventually to Riobamba.
+But I decided to visit Salinas first, famed as it is for its impressive collection of co-ops, including a cheesemaker and – of particular interest – a renowned chocolatier.

 The route there seemed especially enticing.
-After my usual exhaustive investigations (trying to patch linear holes in my woefully fictitious map, and make sense of vague, Latin American hand gestures), it transpired that aside from the ‘main’ dirt road to Salinas, there was a dirt road passable only by motorbike, bike and horse.
+After my usual exhaustive investigations (trying to patch linear holes in my woefully fictitious map, and make sense of vague, Latin American hand gestures), it transpired that aside from the ‘main’ dirt road to Salinas, there was a smaller option, passable only by motorbike, bike and horse.
 What’s more, this route would also allow me link up with the road I originally intended to take to Chimborazo, without backtracking all the way to lower-lying Simiatug (which I ended up doing anyway, as there was a market on in town – and I like my markets).

 From there on, I was on a dirt road roll.
-Michael Dammer – my bikepacking buddy for La Vuelta de Cotopaxi – had told me about a route that ran between the two volcanoes of Chimborazo and Carihuairazo.
+Michael Dammer – my bikepacking buddy for La Vuelta de Cotopaxi – had pointed me towards a trail that ran between the two volcanoes of Chimborazo and Carihuairazo.
 It wasn’t on any map – not even the topo he’d given me – but I was promised it was there.
 And if it was something that Michael recommended, I knew it would be good…

 This is the kind of dirt road and countryside that I love…